-A great way to get your clients to return throughout the year to buy more of your skincare etc. is in December make sure your clients know you have skincare promotions too.
+A great way to get your clients to return throughout the year to buy more of your skincare etc. is in December make sure your clients know you have skincare promotions.
 Again go for a yearly momentum with these.

 As with all sales it is essential to build brand loyalty, so think about how you can tie skincare routines, brand loyalty and rewards all together with a yearlong plan.

 Start by packaging your skincare beautifully in a Christmas giftbox of say 3 products.

-Within the box include an appointment card for a free personalized skin in analysis in March to see how the client’s skin is improving with the regime.
+Within the box include an appointment card for a free personalized skin- analysis in say March, to see how the client’s skin is improving.
 Make sure to include in your writing that this service normally costs $10 for example so they know they are getting something free.
 Once they return you can pamper them, and up or cross sell your products at the same time.

 To make your product loyalty campaign last all year, at six months you should be doing something similar, but market it more as a “Did you know skincare needs a re-think every six months to keep results at their optimum level “ type campaign.

 Again offer the free skin analysis, but this time focus more on selling different products within your range, i.e seasonal changing for skin environments , or if you have 2 product ranges, swap, for a rejuvenated skin.

 Nine months into the year hold a VIP product evening for everyone who is a loyal buyer, and pamper them with massive specials on the night, demonstrations, fizzy wine and canapés.
 These nights are gratifying for brand loyalty.

 For those clients you haven’t had further purchases from during the year, this is also a great time to send out we miss you emails.
 Remind them of the great benefits of your skincare, nailcare etc, and again offer an incentive of your choice to invite them back in to see you.

 Show concern in your email that you do miss them and would love to see and pamper them again.

 Head To Your Neighbors With Cheer